ajuelosemmanuel/ajuelosemmanuel/README.md

 [wysi-bot](https://github.com/ajuelosemmanuel/wysi-bot) : Fun bot, sadly discontinued by the new Discord intent policy - as the staff wouldn't give me the rights to read messages on channels.
 Was present on more than 150 servers.

 [FST_bot](https://github.com/ajuelosemmanuel/FST_bot) : IRC bot made for an osu! tournament.

+[TrackpadAsTouchscreen](https://github.com/ajuelosemmanuel/TrackpadAsTouchscreen) : Scripts to use a Trackpad as a Tablet for osu!
 </details>

 <details>